 - Yellowish or greenish discharge from the vagina or penis

-Gonorrhea can also infect the eye or rectum, which can present different symptoms.
-Symptoms of eye infection often include burning, itching or discharge from the eye.
+Gonorrhea can also infect the eye or rectum and present with different symptoms.
+Symptoms of eye infection often include burning, itching or eye discharge.
 Symptoms of rectal infection can include discharge, itching and painful bowel movements.

 If you’re experiencing any of the above symptoms, you should get tested immediately.
 Even if you don’t have gonorrhea, these symptoms could be signs of a different STD or infection.